segmentio/chamber/README.md

 be converted to upper case (for example a secret with key `secret_key` and `secret-key` will become `SECRET_KEY`).

+#### Reserved Service Names

+Starting with version 3.0, the service name "_chamber" is reserved for chamber's internal use.
+You will be warned when using the service for any chamber operation.

 #### Tagging on Write

 ```bash